dannypsnl/dannypsnl.github.io/posts/2018-06-22-error-is-value.md

 // using response
 ```

-But the thing hasn't ended yet if we have to rewrite the command if response tells us the command fail?
+Howver, the thing hasn't ended yet if we have to rewrite the command if response tells us the command fail?
 If we are working for a server, we can't just panic?
 So **Go Lift** has a solution:

 ```go
 func newSafeConn(network, host string) *safeConn {